astroumd/lmtoy/docs/pipeline.md

 defaults for each instrument.
 Of course PI/PL parameters (PIPL's) can be passed on the bypass these default settings.
 An example:

-      $ SLpipeline.sh obsnum=79448 pix_list=-0,-5 extent=240
+      $ SLpipeline.sh obsnum=79448 pix_list=-0,5 extent=240

-would process Sequoia data, remove beams 0 and 5 from the default list, and produce a square map of 240 arcsec.
+would process Sequoia data, remove beams 0 and 5 from the default list (0..15), and produce a square map of 240 arcsec.
 The last two keyword are optional.
 Use --help to get more help:

       $ SLpipeline.sh --help